lekkalraja/application-setup-in-aws/README.md

 # Architecture Problem

 ### Description:
-This is an an architecture diagram that would suit the needs of the  case study mentioned in https://github.com/chapagain/nodejs-mysql-crud.
-Please provide us with:
+This architecture diagram will solve the  case study mentioned in https://github.com/chapagain/nodejs-mysql-crud.

 ### Architecture diagram